 The Bow Lakes region of the National Lakeshore is an isolated area of about 1,000 acres southeast of Glen Lake and north of M-72.
 It is accessed off of Baatz Road or Lanham Road (not plowed in the winter).
 This area was added to the boundary of Sleeping Bear Dunes National Lakeshore in the early 1980s because of the unique glacial topography including kettle bogs and lakes.
 About half of this area is owned by the National Lakeshore at this time, but property will be acquired in the area on a willing-seller basis … Read & Learn More

 Campers and visitors to Sleeping Bear Dunes National Lakeshore can donate their redeemable beverage bottles and cans at campgrounds and eventually at the Dune Climb and other day-use areas of the Park.
 Until now, these containers would have been thrown into the trash and ended up in landfill.

 This summer, the Friends are supporting Clare Fastiggi, a summer intern who is studying the feasibility of creating a sustainable bottle and can redemption program.
 She has started a pilot program to collect empty containers in Platte River Campground and DH Day Campground and we will be doing a data collection trial at … Read & Learn More

 Each year Sleeping Bear Dunes National Lakeshore conducts more than 60 search and rescue missions.
 Most of these occur at the Dune Climb and at the Lake Michigan Overlook stop on the Pierce Stocking Scenic Drive.
-This project is an attempt to educate visitors about the safety issues they may face at these two popular spots in the park.
+This project provides a trained volunteer to educate visitors about the safety issues they may face at these two popular spots in the park.
 Volunteers and Park staff will be available to give advice on appropriate planning, protective clothing, sunscreen, water/food, etc. to lower the number of visitor safety issues that require a Search and Rescue.